-Given the overwhelmingly positive outcomes of this public policy trial, ATA Action believes that the time is now to make these out-of-state licensure flexibilities a permanent fixture through legislation.
-Senate Bill 430 presents an opportunity to do so.
+Given the overwhelmingly positive outcomes of this public policy initiative during the pandemic, ATA Action believes that the time is now to make these out-of-state licensure flexibilities a permanent fixture through state legislation.
+Senate Bill 369 presents an opportunity to do so.
 Other states have already found successful public policy formulas to implement these changes.
 One such model involves a simple registration process that requires the out-of-state health care provider to show that they (1) are licensed and in good standing in his or her home state, (2) maintain liability coverage similar to if they were providing services in person, (3) do not open an office in the state, and (4) only use approved pharmacies to dispense prescription drugs.
-Again, any out-of-state provider would still be subject to the laws and regulations of New Hampshire, would operate under the authority and enforcement of the State regulatory boards, and could have their registration revoked and penalties levied in the same manner as a provider delivering services in person.
+Again, any out-of-state provider would still be subject to the laws and regulations of Virginia, would operate under the authority and enforcement of the Commonwealth's regulatory boards, and could have their registration revoked and penalties levied in the same manner as a provider delivering services in person.